 We operate our business structure within two segments.
-These segments are defined based on the internal financial reporting used by management.
+These segments are defined based on the internal financial reporting used by our chief operating decision maker to allocate resources and assess performance.
 Certain significant selling and general and administrative expenses are not allocated to the segments.
 The accounting policies of the segments are the same as those described above.